curiosdevcookie/ascii-art-on-elixir/README.md

 This is a repo to play around with ASCII and elixir.

-The aim is to create a heart-shaped pattern in your terminal that is made up of characters from the given string _Elixir_.
+The aim is to create different patterns in your terminal that are made up of characters from a given string, in our case _Elixir_.

+## The heart shape

 ![Alt text](images/ASCII_heart_elixir.png)

-## How to run
+### How to run

 1. Clone the repo.
 2. In your terminal, run: